Strong and weak wave turbulence regimes in Bose-Einstein condensates

 \Sec{Conclusions} In this Letter, we studied the stationary inverse cascade states in BEC turbulence for a large range of forcing strengths (or equivalently particle fluxes).
-We showed that the predictions of the WWT theory are very robust; namely, the KZ spectrum scaling is observed for fluxes spanning over more than four orders of magnitude.
-At stronger fluxes, the waveaction spectrum and the STFT spectrum indicate the presence of the Critical Balance state in which the nonlinear frequency broadening $\delta \omega (k)$ is close to the linear wave frequency $\omega_k$ in a range of wavenumbers $k$.
-In the simulations with the strongest flux, we observe states close to low-temperature thermodynamic equilibria: with a prominent condensate component sharply peaked near $k=0$ and over-condensate fluctuations with spectra close to the thermal Bogoluibov spectrum $n_k \sim 1/k^2$.
-Our complete set of simulations has allowed to determine the a rich equation of state for the 3D inverse cascade BEC turbulence.
+We showed that the predictions of the WWTT theory are very robust; namely, the KZ spectrum scaling is observed for fluxes spanning over more than four orders of magnitude.
+At stronger fluxes, the waveaction spectrum and the STFT spectrum indicate the presence of the critical balance state in which the nonlinear frequency broadening $\delta \omega (k)$ is close to the linear wave frequency $\omega_k$ in a range of wavenumbers $k$.
+In the simulations with the strongest flux, we observe states close to low-temperature thermodynamic equilibria, with a prominent condensate component sharply peaked near $k=0$ and over-condensate fluctuations with spectra close to the thermal Bogoliubov spectrum $n_k \sim 1/k^2$.
+Our complete set of simulations has allowed us to determine a rich equation of state for the 3D inverse cascade BEC turbulence.
+Experimentally, such a steady-state inverse cascade is yet to be implemented for 3D BEC turbulence.
+As with a similar setup for the direct cascade \cite{navon2019synthetic}, the steady state will require simultaneous presence of forcing and dissipation.
+However, now the dissipation has to withdraw low-momentum particles, and the forcing at high $k$ would have to provide new particles, which is not achievable by shaking the trap (a forcing used in \cite{navon2019synthetic}).
+This could be done using a particle recirculation protocol devised in a recent experiment \cite{karailievObservationInverseTurbulentWave2024}: it provides effective dissipation at low-$k$ modes through particle removal, while simultaneously acting as a forcing term for particles at small scales by reinjecting them at the forcing scale $k_{\rm f}$.
+Counting the number of removed and reinjected particles provides a natural measurement of the particle flux $Q$.
+Clearly, experimental dissipation could not follow the exact shape used in our simulations, but it is likely that the details of the dissipation procedure are not crucial.
+The situation is similar with the synthetic dissipation implemented at high $k$ \cite{navon2019synthetic}, which was different from what is normally considered in the numerics of the direct cascade, but the results confirmed the theory in the inertial (non-dissipative) range of scales.
+This is consistent with the principle of turbulence universality, which states that the details of the forcing and dissipation are unimportant in the inertial range --- it is only the spectral flux $Q$ that matters.
+Thus, we expect that the essential properties of the steady state will also be observed experimentally in the forced-dissipated inverse cascade settings.